import matplotlib.pyplot as plt

 ='Island', legend=True, cmap='Set1'); nz.plot(column

-In case the legend interferes with the contents (such as in Figure 8.7), we can modify the legend position as follows (Figure 8.8):
+In case the legend interferes with the contents (such as in Figure 8.7), we can modify the legend position using the legend_kwds

 ='Island', legend=True, cmap='Set1', legend_kwds={'loc': 4}); nz.plot(column